Skip to Content

 Cost & Check-In

-An adult day pass costs $35 (weekdays) or $40 (weekends) which sounded spendy until I learned it covers all the mini-golf you can play throughout the day.
+An adult day pass costs $35 (weekdays) or $40 (weekends), which sounded expensive until I learned it’s for unlimited play throughout the day.

-What sets this venue apart from other mini-golf options in Vegas is that it looks and plays like an actual golf course.
+What sets Popstroke apart from other mini-golf options in Vegas are the aesthetics.
+It looks and plays like a miniature, real-world golf course.

 No gimmicky clowns spitting your ball back at you, no windmills, no ramps or loop to loops – Just pure putting on a challenging course with plenty of undulations to read.

-It’s a cool concept that hardcore golfers will enjoy as well as amateurs.
+It’s a cool concept that hardcore golfers and newbies alike will enjoy.

 Popstroke holes with greens, rough, and bunkers visible.